First Era

 1E 369

-The Wild Hunt (a bestial horde of monstrously transformed Bosmer) kills King Borgas of Winterhold, the ruler of Skyrim and last of Ysgramor's line.
+The Wild Hunt (a bestial horde of monstrously transformed Bosmer) kills King Borgas of Winterhold, the ruler of Skyrim and last direct descendant of Ysgramor.
 The Moot - a council with the duty of choosing the next king from qualified members of the royal family - fails to appoint the obvious and capable Jarl Hanse of Winterhold, which starts the disastrous War of Succession.
+In the following decades, Skyrim will lose its holdings in Morrowind, High Rock and Cyrodiil.

 In the continent of Yokuda, the power of the emperors is broken around the year 2012 in the Yoku time reckoning.
 The emperors remain in place as ceremonial figures, but find their de facto power extremely limited.
 The continent is plunged into three centuries of virtually continuous civil war between various local factions.